Graduate Financial Aid

-The Office of Financial Aid establishes the annual student expense budget (.pdf) which represents the maximum amount of financial aid a student may receive over a standard academic year (fall/spring).
+The Office of Financial Aid establishes the annual student expense budget which represents the maximum amount of financial aid a student may receive over a standard academic year (fall/spring).
 Included in the student expense budget are commonly accepted educational expense allowances for items such as tuition, fees, books, supplies and personal spending in accordance with federal regulations.

 These annual student expense budgets reflect average cost of attendance figures.
 If you plan to attend classes during the summer term as well, please contact our office.
 If you register for more than the budgeted amount or if your projected personal expenses are higher than our estimate, you are encouraged to contact a financial aid counselor to discuss your needs and the possibility of increasing your individual personal expense allowance.

 E-refunding is now the preferred method for refunding Financial Aid excesses to our students.
-To complete the one-time setup for this option, follow the instructions found on the Office of the Bursar homepage.
-For students who prefer to pay their balance due over the course of the term, the Office of the Bursar currently offer the UD Payment Option (.pdf).
+To complete the one-time setup for this option, follow the instructions found on the Office of Student Accounts' homepage.